Electrostat-Lab/A-terminal/README.md

 * For example, the Applications-related manipulations are mapped to "Application Resources (or `AppRes`, for short) Controller Subsystem", while the Processes-related manipulations are mapped to the "Unix Process Resources (or `ProcRes`, for short) Controller Subsystem", and the

 ### Section 1.2 Architecture
+Software architecture is all about synthesizing solutions for these problems; decomposing the solutions into components, and mapping these solutions to the appropriate subsystems.

+* Operating System Subsystems include the following; `ProcRes` for processes resources management, `AppRes` for Application Resources management, `MemRes` for Memory Resources Management, `SecOp` for security operations.
+* IO Control Subsystems include the following; `R/W HW Data`, and `I/O Emulation`.

 ## References:
 * Linux Kernel Architecture.